play-Ard/playard/README.md

 Components is one of the innovative solutions of the Playard Game Engine.
 On PGE, everything is produced and arranged in the form of components.Different components created for figures, texts and images are arranged in the background and displayed on the screen.
 Components thus provide a cleaner working environment for the programmer.

-To use the components in our program we must load a XML string in PGE.
+To access the components in our program we must load related XML string with function loadXML.

 ```cpp
 ```